This Certification is good for 5 years!

 Pathway 2 is for those who want to complete a college or university program in lactation management in order to become eligible to sit for the IBLCE Exam.
 Look for a program that is LEAARC Accredited.

 Pathway 3 requirements are determined by the IBLCE and may be viewed here.
 If you have questions about their requirements you can contact the IBLCE online or by telephone at 703-560-7330.

 Although certification is not a legal requirement, it is the ethical thing to do.
 By becoming certified you are offering your clients a measure of reassurance that you have achieved a certain level of competence.
 It also separates you from colleagues who have an interest in breastfeeding support, but have not taken the extra step of becoming certified.
 Being certified may give you an advantage in hiring for certain positions.

 Lactation Education Resources offers a Clinical Internship for those who have taken a comprehensive lactation training course and who wish to gain practical experience.
 Programs of 100 hours to 500 hours are available.
 LER has internships in many states.
 View this page for more info.

-To make it easy to document clinical hours the IBLCE provides a clinical practice worksheet to help you determine how many clinical hours you have generated before applying to take the exam.
+To make it easy to document clinical hours the IBLCE provides a clinical practice worksheet.
 Go to IBLCE Documents, go under the Guides column, and click on Lactation Specific Clinical Practice Calculator to bring up the Excel spreadsheet.
 For more information on clinical hour requirements, please contact the IBLCE or call them at 703-560-7330.